sonatype-nexus-community/nancy/README.md

 Follow the steps below to release a new version of Nancy.
 You need to be part of the `deploy from circle ci` group for this to work.

-  1. Checkout/pull the latest `master` branch, and create a new tag with the desired semantic version and a helpful note:
+  1. Checkout/pull the latest `main` branch, and create a new tag with the desired semantic version and a helpful note:

          git tag -a v1.0.x -m "Helpful message in tag."